-Section F9.18 potentially applies to the North, 2G/3G Central and 2G/3G South (but not 4G Central/South).
-Section F9.18A potentially applies to 4G Central/South (but not the other Regions).
+Section F9.18 potentially applies to the LRR North, 2G/3G Central and 2G/3G South (but not 4G North/Central/South).
+Section F9.18A potentially applies to 4G North/Central/South (but not the other Regions).
 Section F9.18 or F9.18A (as applicable) shall apply in respect of a Region and a calendar year, where the number of CH Type Faults relating to that Region, and occurring during that calendar year, exceeds 0.5% of the total number of Communications Hubs that are installed at premises within that Region, as at the end of that calendar year.